Last Updated on by

 Ruby is very good at production deployments and using Ruby, Redis & Chef have proven to be a great combination.
 String manipulation in Ruby is very easy because it is based on Perl syntax.
 Also, Ruby is great for analyzing web pages using one of the very powerful gems called Nokogiri.
 Nokogiri is much easier to use as compared to other packages and libraries used by R and Python respectively.
 Nokogiri can deal with broken HTML / HTML fragments easily.
 Ruby also has many extensions, such as Sanitize and Loofah, that can help clean up broken HTML.

 Python programmers widely use a library called Beautiful Soup for pulling data out of HTML & XML files.
 It works with your favorite parser to provide idiomatic ways of navigating, searching, and modifying the parse tree.
 It commonly saves programmers hours or days of work.
-R programmers have a new package called rvest that makes it easy to scrape data from html web pages, by libraries like beautiful soup.
+R programmers have a new package called rvest that makes it easy to crawl data from html web pages, by libraries like beautiful soup.
 It is designed to work with magrittr so that you can express complex operations as elegant pipelines composed of simple, easily understood pieces.

 To help you understand it more effectively, below is a comprehensive infographic for the same.